emersonff/CMEECourseWork/Week2/README.md

 ### Align DNA Sequences
 * [align_seqs.py](Code/align_seqs.py):

-A python program that takes the DNA sequences as an input from a signal external file [seqs.txt](Data/seqs.txt)and save the best alignment along with its corresponding score in `align_result.txt` to `Result` directory.
+A python program that takes the DNA sequences as an input from a signal external file [seqs.txt](Data/seqs.txt)and save the best alignment along with its corresponding score in `align_result.txt` to `Results` directory.
 To run:
 ```
 run align_seqs.py
 ```

 * [align_seqs_fasta.py](Code/align_seqs_fasta.py):

-A python program that takes two `fasta` files as inputs and save the best alignment along with its corresponding score in `align_fasta_result.txt` to `Result` directory.
+A python program that takes two `fasta` files as inputs and save the best alignment along with its corresponding score in `align_fasta_result.txt` to `Results` directory.
 [407228326.fasta](Data/fasta/407228326.fasta) and [407228412.fasta](Data/fasta/407228412.fasta) will be taken as defualt inputs if no fasta files specified.
 To run:
 ```
 run align_seqs_fasta.py [fasta_file1] [fasta_file2]